Oregon’s most celebrated wine region offers stunning scenery,

-Just across the street from the Dundee Bistro, Red Hills Market is a good option for breakfast or lunch.
+Just across the street from the Dundee Bistro, Red Hills Market is a reliable breakfast or lunch option.
 The market serves espresso and pastries like gooey cinnamon rolls in the morning and wood-fired pizzas and sandwiches for lunch.
 It’s also a good spot to pick up picnic provisions and local wines to take home.
 155 SW 7th St., Dundee OR 97115, 971-832-8414

-Once named restaurant of the year by the Oregonian, this highly acclaimed restaurant has given foodies a real reason to venture out the Willamette Valley.
-Thistle only uses ingredients sourced from within 30 miles.
+Once named Restaurant of the Year by the Oregonian, Thistle has given foodies a real reason to venture out to the Willamette Valley.
+The restaurant sources the majority of its ingredients from within 30 miles for its strictly seasonal menu that might include duckling with black kale, celery root and bakery in spring and beef cheek with roots, black truffle and red wine in fall.
 The intimate restaurant seats just twenty people, so plan on arriving early or waiting for a table.
 228 NE Evans.
 St, McMinnville, OR 97128, 503-472-9623

 The European-inspired Carlton Bakery churns outside excellent bread, pastries

 Where to Sleep